REMEDY : BNSSG referral pathways & Joint Formulary

 Please see the section below for indications of further investigation if the lower and upper GI investigations are normal.

-The British Society of Gastroenterology Guidelines on Management of IDA (2011) has advice on how to manage patients with low iron and normal Hb as well as iron deficiency anaemia - summary as below:
+The British Society of Gastroenterology Guidelines on Management of IDA (2011 - updated 2021) has advice on how to manage patients with low iron and normal Hb (page 5 or see below)

 Normal Colonoscopy and Gastroscopy in Iron Deficiency Anaemia